-The town plan designates the following Land Use Districts: Village, Rural Lands, Conservation, Shoreland, and Off Islands.
+The North Hero Town Plan designates the following Land Use Districts: Village, Rural Lands, Conservation, Shoreland, and Off Islands.
 North Hero adopted zoning bylaws in November of 1990.
 The regulations were most recently amended in 2023.
-The Village, Shorelands and Off Islands districts each have a minimum lot size of 2 acres.
+The Village, Shorelands and Off Islands districts each have a minimum lot size of two acres.
 The Conservation district highly restricts all new development and has a minimum lot size of 10 acres.
-Rural Lands has a minimum lot size of 3 acres.
+Rural Lands has a minimum lot size of three acres.
 The North Hero Town Plan is compatible with the Grand Isle Town, although a higher density of development is currently allowed in the Grand Isle Rural Residential/Agricultural District than in the adjacent North Hero Rural Lands District.